pixelworldmc/Translations/README.md

 3. Submit a **pull request** to propose your changes.
 4. After a review, your changes will be merged into the main repository.

+## Rewards for Contributions

+In appreciation of your efforts, for every accepted pull request, you will receive a reward in the game!
+To redeem your rewards, please connect your game account with GitHub by typing `/link github` in the game.

 ## Help and Support

 If you need help or have questions, feel free to open an issue and we'll get to it as soon as possible!